alexvera1/alexvera1/README.md

 **Hello World!** 👋

-I'm a software engineer with strong skills in communication, teamwork, JavaScript, Python, MERN stack, HTML, and CSS.
+I'm a recent software engineering graduate with a strong foundation in computer science, software design, and frontend development.
+I'm familiar with multiple coding languages and framworks including JavaScript, HTML, and CSS and MERN stack.
 I graduated from General Assembly's Software Engineering Immersive program.
 Prior to that, I studied public health at San Francisco State University.

-### My hobbies include...

-- 🌱 Health/Wellness
-- ✈️ Traveling
-- 🏕 Camping
-- 🎧 Music
-- 📸 Photography

 ### Where to reach me 📬: